Lidice: Transport

 The I/61 road that connects Kladno with the D7 motorway runs along the northern municipal border.

 Culture

 An art gallery, which displays permanent and temporary exhibitions, is in the new village 500 m from the museum.
-The annual children's art competition attracts entries from around the world.
+The International Children's Exhibition of Fine Arts Lidice is an annual children's art competition that attracts entries from around the world.
+The exhibition was established in 1973.